reflux/reflux-core/README.md

 ### ES5

-Like React, Reflux depends on an es5-shim for older browsers.
-The es5-shim.js from [kriskowal's es5-shim](https://github.com/kriskowal/es5-shim) provides everything required.
+Reflux depends on ES5 features.
+For older browsers that are missing them you will need a shim such as `core-js/es5` from [core-js](https://github.com/zloirock/core-js#ecmascript-5) or `es5-shim.js` from [kriskowal's es5-shim](https://github.com/kriskowal/es5-shim).

 ## Development